jurelyap/jurelyap.github.io/_pages/about.md

 Ongoing work:

 - Finalising PhD dissertation on high imprisonment's impacts on young people in Australia.
-- "Does Imprisonment Disrupt Learning?" — under review
+- "Does Imprisonment Disrupt Learning?" — under Journal review
-- "Vote-Buying in the Philippines" — under review
+- "Vote-Buying in the Philippines" — under  Journal review